 When my repentance is focused on the why, I never get to the who.
 Who am I asking for forgiveness?
 It’s not about me and my ability to understand every aspect of Christianity so I needn’t repent for my lack of understanding (the why).
 I am acknowledging that but repenting for the decisions of my heart.
 God knows humans are weak and lack understanding.
 It’s our response to this that matters.

 Sometimes I wonder how I can be so resistant to accepting God’s forgiveness and still consider myself a Christian.
 How can someone live in such a deep pit of self-condemnation and still claim Christ as their Savior?
 I don’t know.
 All I know is that at some point in my life I made a wonderful decision – a decision that changed my life forever.
 That decision wasn’t made with the expectation that I would never sin again, but somewhere along the way, I lost sight of the endless forgiveness of Christ.
 I became too focused on my sin and I spent endless hours contemplating whether or not I was really a Christian.

-Sometimes Christians backslide; it’s a fact.
-However, backsliding isn’t unforgiveable.
+Sometimes Christians lose sight of Christ and the true Gospel message, but this isn’t unforgiveable.
 The choice I made to dwell so long in a state of self-condemnation was unwise – I lost sight of Christ and the whole point of His sacrifice.
-However, once I repented and turned back to God, the backsliding didn’t even matter – I became a new person in Christ once again.
+However, once I repented and turned back to God, the self-condemnation didn’t even matter.
 To have spent any longer than necessary in a state of confusion about my salvation would have been pointless since God was ready to welcome me back anyway.